thcipriani/train-stats/README.md

 out['ok'] = out['loc'].cumsum()
 ```

+    /tmp/ipykernel_273227/774798835.py:1: FutureWarning: 'M' is deprecated and will be removed in a future version, please use 'ME' instead.
+      out = patches.groupby(pd.Grouper(freq='M')).apply(lambda x: x)

 ## Cycle time/Lead time

 **Cycle time** is the time from when a patch enters code review to the time that it's in production. **Lead time** is the time it takes from commit to production.